Custom action examples

 A server-side action corresponds to an action with a value in the method field.

-This method field contains the name of a server-side Rhino script function or a Java method (depending on the language you are using).
+This method field contains the name of a server-side Java method.

 For instance if you set myCustomAction